On singular moduli that are S-units: SINGULAR MODULI OF DISCRIMINANT

 As in the previous case we have

 and we need to study

-Notice now that, since $k$ is coprime with $2$, the quantity inside the parenthesis cannot be divided by 2 unless $n=r$ and $k=\pm 1$ or $k=\pm 2$.
+Notice now that, since $k$ is coprime with $2$, the quantity inside the parenthesis cannot be divided by 2 unless $n=r$ and $k\in \{\pm 1\}$.
 Suppose first that $n \neq r$: then

 since $n$ is even by assumption.
-Using Theorem 7.12 in \cite{Viray} we deduce that $v_2(F(m))=0$ in this case. \\ Suppose now that $n=r$ and $k=1$: under these hypotheses we have $m=2^{2n+1}$ and
+Using Theorem 7.12 in \cite{Viray} we deduce that $v_2(F(m))=0$ in this case. \\ Suppose now that $n=r$ and $k=\pm 1$: under these hypotheses we have $m=2^{2n+1}$ and

 by our assumptions on $n$.
-This means that in this case $v_2(F(m))$ could be nonzero.
 To compute the value of this valuation we have to use the full strength of Theorem 7.12 in \cite{Viray}: using the same notation of that theorem we have